-In Magic: The Gathering, a proxy is a substitute used in the place of an official Magic card.
+MTG proxies are unofficial substitute cards used in the place of official Magic cards.
 Simple as that.
 Wizards of the Coast prefers to call them ‘playtest cards’, but among the MTG community, proxy is the name that’s stuck.

 Proxying is a rather controversial topic among Magic fans (then again, what isn’t?
 We’re a fractious bunch.) with many disagreeing on when proxies should be used, if at all.
 Some argue that you should only use proxies for cards that, due to scarcity, have reached a ludicrous price on the secondary market (check out our guide to the most expensive magic cards for some of those) or for Reserved List cards that are almost impossible to get hold of.
 Others don’t bat an eye at the notion of proxying any card that strikes your fancy.

 For now at least, we’re gonna carefully skirt right around the whole ethical debate and stick to the facts.
 The number one question raised time and time again whenever the subject of MTG proxies comes up is: what does Magic: The Gathering creator Wizards of the Coast think of proxying?
 In other words, are you allowed to make proxies, or could doing so land you in legal hot water?
 So, let’s discuss…

 Does Wizards of the Coast allow MTG proxies?

 Wizards of the Coast doesn’t often talk about proxying, but fortunately, in its last official statement on the subject, made in 2016, the company made its stance pretty clear.
 When it comes to proxies, Wizards doesn’t care about what it calls ‘playtest’ cards, outside of sanctioned tournaments and events.
 Indeed, according to its own article: “Wizards of the Coast has no desire to police playtest cards made for personal, non-commercial use, even if that usage takes place in a store.”